 - Hide the element so that it isn't shown on the page.
 The data in the field isn't deleted or modified.
-The information just doesn't appear on the page any longer.
+The information just isn't shown on the page any longer.

-- Include the information in the FastTab summary section (if the element is on a FastTab).
+- Include the information in the FastTab's summary section (if the element is on a FastTab).

-- Skip the field when you press Tab to move among the fields on the page.
+- Skip the field so that it never receives focus when you tab through the page.

-- Prevent data in the field (for any record) from being edited.
+- Prevent data in the field from being edited (for any record).

 The property window might include other personalization capabilities, depending on the element.
-For example, the property window for a tile might let you promote that tile to a dashboard, and the property window for a dashboard might let you create a new workspace on that dashboard.
+For example, the property window for a tile might let you promote that tile to a dashboard, and property windows for elements on the default dashboard might let you create a new custom workspace.

 The Personalization toolbar